Korean Marinated Cucumber Salad (Oi Muchim)

 Instructions

 • Slice and toss your cucumbers with salt for 20 minutes to let the moisture come out.
-Rinse and dry well.
+Rinse and dry well with paper towels.

 • Add your cucumbers in a bowl with grated garlic, gochugaru, sesame seeds, rice wine vinegar, sugar and sesame oil.
 Marinate for 30 minutes-overnight.

-• Keep in the fridge for 2-3 days.
+• Keep in the fridge for 2 to 3 days.

 Your email address will not be published.
 Required fields are marked *